lextm/blog/_posts/2006/2006-6-5-news-no-more-walkpace-versions-nixnewner-is-coming-soon.md

 ---
+description: This post is about the progress of LeXDK and new features in NixNewNer.
+excerpt_separator: <!--more-->
 layout: post
+permalink: /news-no-more-walkpace-versions-nixnewner-is-coming-soon-db7d47ba4d1a
+tags: code-beautifier-collection delphi
-title: "News!
+title: News!
 No more WalkPace versions.
-NixNewNer is coming soon"
+NixNewNer is coming soon
-description: This post is about the progress of LeXDK and new features in NixNewNer.
-tags: Code-Beautifier-Collection Delphi
-permalink: /news-no-more-walkpace-versions-nixnewner-is-coming-soon-db7d47ba4d1a
-excerpt_separator: <!--more-->
 ---
 (CSDN June 05, 2006)